‘Bachelor’ Star Nicole Lopez-Alvar Flaunts Cleavage In Pink Dress

 “You’re a strong and beautiful Latina woman and any guy will be lucky to be by your side, don’t rush love, love happens when it’s least expected on God’s timing…Clay’s loss!!” said a fan.

-“Oh if that boy Clay messed up on keeping you…… ‘so what you’re saying is there is a chance,'” joked another fan.
+“Oh if that boy Clay messed up on keeping you…… ‘so what you’re saying is there is a chance,'” joked another commentator.

 “Hope are well so you won’t have go to that BIP drama again as much as we enjoyed you.
 You sing nice too,” said a follower.